Sampling method in Research

 b) Systematic sampling

 This sampling method in research is somewhat similar to a simple random sampling method.
-It is very much easy method to apply.
+It is a very much easy method to apply.
 Here you can choose people at regular intervals.

 Example: You need to organise list of all workers in alphabetical order.
 From the anywhere, you can select the sample participants for your research paper.